NeueDarshan/simple_ConTeXt/README.md

 ![example completions][completion]

-They are unique to each `path`, i.e. to each ConTeXt installation set up in the settings.
+They are unique to each `path`, i.e. to each ConTeXt installation configured in the settings.
 As such, they take a little while to set themselves up in the background the first time.
+Some details as to the progress of this set-up work is reported in the console.

 ## Pop-Ups